kjerandp/CoPilot/README.md

 * Solves the "1+N"-problem by fetching child records in a single query and then merging the data with the parent records when mapped
 * Support for limiting queries to only include specified columns when all you need is a subset of data from one or more tables.
 This will allow the database server to tweak its execution plans to reduce unnecessary table access.
 This is particularly useful if you only need data from columns that are indexed.
 * Perform mulitple write operations as a unit-of-work (database transaction)
+* Transform values from and to the database by associating a `ValueAdapter` to relevant POCO properties.
+Examples of use cases is to serialize/deserialize to and from json, joining/splitting collections of primitive values, converting from/to enums etc.
+* Use lookup tables - meaning that the value of a property can be used to lookup a key value in another table, and then pass that value to the mapped table and then do the same in reverse.
+Can be handy if you for instance want to use enums in your POCOs, but you want to enforce a foreign key constraint to another table for the mapped column.
 * Generate scripts to build database from model configurations
+* Validate configuration against database schema

 ## Install
 CoPilot is available as a [Nuget package](https://www.nuget.org/packages/CoPilot.ORM).
 Note that it is flagged as a pre-release.